 by Sean Harvey

-Many creatures help revitalize the earth, some through balancing the topsoil of
+Many creatures help revitalize the earth, some through balancing the

-activities allows the circle of life to continue to flourish.
+day activities allows the circle of life to continue to flourish.

 The earthworm family includes approximately 2,700 different species.
-All 2,700

-earthworm does for our topsoil are:
+the earthworm does for our topsoil are:

 The earthworm secretes nitrogen.

 While the earthworm is moving through the soil, it mixes the

 secretion with the A Horizon and B Horizon.
 This compost,

 is aerating the soil, and as a byproduct, aerating the soil after

 Topsoil is essential to plant growth.
 Making worms a key component

 The Earthworm utilizes its physical structure to help propagate the

 decomposition of debris.
-By having a slim-line body it can borrow itself deep
+By having a slim-line body it can borrow itself

-into the earth does not purposely make top
+worm when borrowing into the earth does not purposely make top

 matter.
 When a worm ‘eats’ the soil in the earth is broken down into

-the nutrients it needs and secretes the minerals it
+the nutrients it needs and secretes the minerals it does not need.

-into the roots and the plants turn into lush green life.
+the roots and the plants turn into lush green life.
 Nitrogen from the

 plants can be then transformed into the nutrients the plant needs.
-This plant

-creature that eats it.
+or omnivorous creature that eats it.
 The worms also leave other trace

 the topsoil enriched minerals.

-Worms travel deep into the earth and have been known to average about six feet
+Worms travel deep into the earth and have been known to average

-within the ground.
+horizon layer found within the ground.
 When the worm crosses the

 minerals within the ground together within the two horizons.
 This

 creates a more balanced composition within the ground and helps

 plants’ roots group deeper for the same nutrients.
-This allows the plants roots
+This allows the

-from the ground lacking sufficient minerals.
+without little interference from the ground lacking sufficient minerals.

 allows for plants to become enriched with minerals wherever their roots

 When an Earthworm borrows itself into the ground it leaves very

 small tunnels and allows oxygen to seep into the ground effectively

 loosening the soil.
 Loose soil allows for plants to grow with great ease

 the ground.
 These tunnels also allow for more then just oxygen to

 penetrate into the ground.
 When it rains the ground is very loose

 plants have more water to tap into.